bauermaximilian/LG-360-VR-for-PC/LGVR4VLC/Readme.md

 ## Known issues

 This script was created in one evening without prior knowledge about how to create HLSL scripts for VLC - so consider it experimental.
 One issue I experienced that sometimes, when switching to another video, the image freezes and doesn't change anymore.
 For now, this can be solved by just restarting the VLC player.

+## License

+This shader script is, just like the whole repository, licensed under the MIT license.